BeanstalkFarms/Beanstalk-Landing/content/posts/beanstalk-community-multisig.md

 BIPs will be voted on at the [beanstalkdao.eth](https://snapshot.org/#/beanstalkdao.eth) Snapshot page.

-The BCM shall not execute transactions until an associated Snapshot successfully passes in favor of the proposal, except in the case of emergency, cancelling a failed transaction or adding/removing/rotating signers.
+The BCM shall not execute transactions until an associated Snapshot successfully passes in favor of the proposal, except in the case of emergency, cancelling a failed transaction or adding/removing/rotating BCM Signers.
 Below are the scenarios the BCM will adhere to when transacting:

 <table>
   <tr>